 Note: If you have OS X 10.5 on PowerPC then use the following workaround:

-Download and install the latest Apple X11 package from http://xquartz.macosforge.org/trac/wiki/Releases, or from DVD.
+Download and install the latest Apple XQuartz package from https://www.xquartz.org/releases/index.html.
 It's included with Xcode on Mac OS X 10.5 "Leopard".
 It's located in the "Optional Installs.mpkg" package on the Mac OS X 10.4 "Tiger" DVD.
 It's on disk 3 of the Mac OS X 10.3 "Jaguar" CD set.
-Don't forget to install the X11 SDK, too.
-It is not included by default on earlier systems, and it is required by everything else.

 sudo port install gtk2